This bright, joyful Fresh 48 session celebrates a family of FIVE!

 BONUS: hospital detail shots are complimentary with your Fresh 48 session!

-Everything except for your newborn fades away once baby is born – and nothing about the room will seem particularly important while you’re in labor!
+Everything around you except for your newborn fades away once baby is born – and nothing about the room will seem particularly important while you’re in labor!
 That’s why it’s wonderful to have photos of your hospital room to look back on once you’ve settled into life with baby.

 I include complimentary hospital detail shots with every Fresh 48 session, including the status board in your room, any gifts, balloons or flowers you receive, items with baby’s name/date, the room number next to the door, and a shot of the outside of the hospital.
 If you’re completing a baby book, you can include these memories to document the little details about baby’s arrival!